jangdan/docs/runtime/getting_started/command_line_interface.md

 > deno run --check main.ts
 ```

-This flag affects `deno run`, `deno eval`, `deno repl`.
+This flag affects `deno run`, `deno eval`, and `deno repl`.
 The following table
 describes the type-checking behavior of various subcommands.
 Here "Local" means
-that only errors from local code will induce type-errors, modules imported from
+that only errors from local code will induce type-errors; modules imported from
-https URLs (remote) may have type errors that are not reported.
+HTTPS URLs (remote) may have type errors that are not reported.
 (To turn on
 type-checking for all modules, use `--check=all`.)

 | Subcommand     | Type checking mode |